radleap/DevOpsProject1Ansible/README.md

 	- Grafana (Continuous Monitoring tbd)
 	- Terraform (Infrustructure as Code)
 - Continous testing was limited to success of the testing docker container build and website exposure.
-- Continuous monitoring are considered next steps.
+- Continuous monitoring is considered next steps.

 ## Repositories